 Different types of tumors may develop in a dog’s mouth and throat.
-They all cause similar symptoms: Most tumors are not found until the disease is relatively advanced, so it is a good idea to look inside your dog’s mouth regularly.
+They all cause similar symptoms: Most tumors are not found until the disease is relatively advanced, so it is a good idea to regularly look inside your dog’s mouth.
 These tumors can spread into the bone of the jaws.

 The symptoms of mouth cancer are bad breath, pain and difficulty eating, and sometimes bloody saliva.